 On August 31st, student rappers from a number of local schools met together at the Vancouver Elk’s Lodge to perform at “Echo Fest”, a youth rap concert.

-“These guys… student rappers like myself, [who] go to various schools…put on this event, and it was for them and other rappers to perform at, and it was pretty cool,” junior JT Tuason said, who performs under the stage name “JTVIUS” and was the opening act for the concert.
+“These guys… student rappers like myself, [who] go to various schools…put on this event, and it was for them and other rappers to perform at, and it was pretty cool,” sophomore JT Tuason said, who performs under the stage name “JTVIUS” and was the opening act for the concert.

 The concert was put on during the first weekend for students attending UHS, and soon after, students attending Camas High School (CHS) had their first day of class.